D3nX/NeoGame/README.md

 include Neogame # We include it

-# We define a global variable "$window" to access the window attributes
-$window = nil

 # Now, we create the window
 class Game < Window

 	def initialize
-		super Settings.new(640, 480, false, "Sample window") # We send the properties in order to create the window
+		super Settings.new(640, 480, false, "Sample window") # We send the properties in order to create the window end
-		$window = self # Define the window as self end

 	def update